OpenSourceEconomics/econ-project-templates/docs_template/source/index.md

 When starting freshly, go to the next section for finding out how to prepare your machine and how to get started with the template.
 The {ref}`background` section explains many of the design choices; feel free to skip if you worked with the templates before.
-{ref}`guides_explanations` provides some tips and tricks and points you to some useful features of helper programmes that come with the templates.
+{ref}`guides_explanations` provides some tips and tricks for usage, depending on whether you want to start a new project from scratch or port existing code into the structure suggested in this project.
+The page also points you to some useful features of helper programmes that come with the templates.
 The documentation follows the Python version of the running example; see {ref}`programming_languages` for additional options.

 ```{toctree}
 ---